the21composer/Angular-Express-Administration-App/README.md

 # Angular-Express-Administration-App
- Small web app for administrating stock exchange created while learning Angular
+ Small web app for administrating stock exchange created while learning Angular.
+Angular Material UI library was used.

 ## How to start